 We would be the nice-looking horses with long and respectful USEF records being sold at half their value.
 Our sale ads on dreamhorse.com would get bumped up with new words like “motivated seller” and “lease option.”
 And prohibited substances?
 The USEF better not get any ideas; leave the bloodwork to the horses!
 This group is swimming in physician-prescribed steroids and anti-inflammatories at every show.

 My group, my tribe, is amateurs riding with autoimmune disease.
 Conservative estimates indicate that 6.7 million or 78.8 percent of those with autoimmune diseases are women.

-With autoimmune disease disproportionately affecting women, and the hunter jumper world dominated by women, I am member of a larger tribe than even I realized.
+With autoimmune disease disproportionately affecting women, and the hunter/jumper world dominated by women, I am a member of a larger tribe than even I realized.
 I was finally diagnosed with lupus in the fall of 2015 at 41 but have suffered from its ill effects since my 20s.

 My inability to stay on course, a by-product of a lupus symptom called “brain fog,” was one the things that made me finally march into the doctor’s office.
-Sometimes I just lost my way, cantering a slow decelerating arc while my brain caught up; sometimes I jumped the same jump twice; on more than one cringe worthy occasion I jumped the same jump two different directions.
+Sometimes I just lost my way, cantering a slow decelerating arc while my brain caught up.
+Sometimes I jumped the same jump twice; on more than one cringe-worthy occasion I jumped the same jump two different directions.
 I manage a $150 million business; I remember a language taught in school 20 years ago, but I couldn’t count to 10 on course?
 I was confused and embarrassed, and frankly I was angry with myself.
-Enough so to make an appointment with a doctor that specialized in chronic health conditions.
+Enough so to make an appointment with a doctor who specialized in chronic health conditions.